Navneet-gupta01/oyster_sample/readme.md

 * Edge cases Not Handled
 	-- User touching multiple time at same station within short span of time while system still processing, they should not be charged more than once.
 	-- Checking IN and Checking OUT at same station within some stipulated timeout, User should not be charged, ore should be refunded.
 Ex: User by mistake checkin and then tried to avoid the trip by checkout immediately.
 	-- Checking for illegal station codes.
 Illegal station codes checkin/checkout will be charged at max rate.

+### Test case for main application is not passing as its hard to check for randomness.
+We can introduce random typeclass and use differnet interpreters for testing and production environement. -- Incoperate in next phase.